What is Active Learning?

 Think-Pair-Share: A great way to get more students engaged in the course material during class is to use Think-Pair-Share when you pose a question to the group.
 The advantages of this approach, and how to do it, are described in this article by Susan Ledlow which also includes sample prompts to the class to help implement the approach.

-Jigsaw Method: This article by Susan Ledlow, found on the web site of the UOEEE Center for Teaching & Learning at Arizona State University, describes an often used cooperative learning approach, the Jigsaw Method, giving very specific instructions for implementation.
-One of the strengths of the jigsaw is that students can collaboratively develop understanding of a piece of complex material and then are placed in the position to explain (teach!) that understanding to others.
+Jigsaw Method: One of the strengths of the Jigsaw Method is that students can collaboratively develop understanding of a piece of complex material and then are placed in the position to explain (teach!) that understanding to others.
 A synthesis assignment is also often part of the whole process.

 The Newsprint Dialogue method is described at Indiana University-Purdue University of Indianapolis website.

-More general information on strategies for Active Learning can be found through the following resources:
+More information on strategies for Active Learning can be found through the following resources: